TranslucentTB/TranslucentTB/Readme.md

 You can see it in action [here](https://gfycat.com/EverlastingCreamyIlladopsis) (Thanks @Gunny123!).

 ## Download
 You can download the program (prebuilt executables and source snapshots) [via the releases tab](https://github.com/ethanhs/TranslucentTB/releases).
+If you want to get the latest bleedging edge build, you can grab it over at the [AppVeyor artifacts](https://ci.appveyor.com/project/charlesmilette/translucenttb/build/artifacts).

 ## Security
 Some antiviruses are over eager, so they might flag this program as malicious.
 IT IS NOT!
 The source is open, you can compile yourself, and I welcome any and all security reviews.